Carbon Lock-inÂ

-Carbon lock-in was first introduced through a series of articles in Energy Policy, one of the leading journals shaping global thinking on the energy transition.
+Carbon lock-in was introduced through a series of articles in Energy Policy, a leading journal shaping global thinking on energy and climate transition.

 A top-tier, Q1 journal with an impact factor above 9 and an h-index over 290, it is a central outlet for influential policy research.